 A high-quality geography education should inspire in pupils a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As pupils progress, their growing knowledge about the world should help them to deepen their understanding of the interaction between physical and human processes, and of the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.

-At East Tilbury Primary School, teaching of geography is delivered through the central idea in our Units of Enquiry.
+At East Tilbury Primary School, the teaching of geography is linked with the foundation subject’s units of work.
 Opportunities are provided to enable children to acquire fieldwork skills, geographical skills and knowledge.

-The lines of enquiry aim to inspire the children and stimulate an interest and curiosity about their immediate surroundings, places in the UK and world, including the communities and people that live within them.
+The geographical enquiry aim is to inspire the children and stimulate an interest and curiosity about their immediate surroundings, places in the UK and world, including the communities and people that live within them.

 Key Stage One

 In Key Stage One Pupils develop knowledge about the world, the United Kingdom and their locality.
 They are taught basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.

 Key Stage Two

 In Key Stage Two pupils will extend their knowledge and understanding beyond the local area to include the United Kingdom, Europe, North and South America.
 This will include the location and characteristics of a range of the world’s most significant human and physical features.
 They will develop their geographical knowledge, understanding and skills to enhance their locational and place knowledge.